openmainframeproject/software-discovery-tool/docs/Contribute.md

-## PDS is an Open source project and all of the contents are freely editable.
+## Software Discovery Tool is an Open source project and all of the contents are freely editable.

-This document explains how to contribute changes to the PDS project.
+This document explains how to contribute changes to the software-discovery-tool project.
 The project welcomes submissions.
 You can find and sign the contributor license agreement under the same folder.

 - Fork the project on GitHub.

 - Clone it to a local machine.
 Do not edit online in github.com, as the editor may cause issues with JSON formatted data.

-- Create a branch with the form **PDS-feature_name** and make your changes in that branch and commit them.
+- Create a branch with the form **software-discovery-tool-feature_name** and make your changes in that branch and commit them.

 - Push the branch online (if editing locally).